 Need a boost to get out of the house?
 Start walking.
-As noted above, walking has many health benefits for you and your pet, but it's also great for your social lives.
+As noted above, walking has many health benefits for you and your pet, but it's also great for your social life.
 An animal is a great conversation starter, even if you're just going down to the corner store for a coffee.
-You can also check with your local animal shelter to see if it hosts any fundraisers, such as dog walking events.
+You can also check with your local animal shelter to see if they hosts any fundraisers, such as dog walking events.
 You'll meet new people, your dog will love the opportunity to socialise, and you'll help support a worthy charity.

 Learn Something New

 The new year is a great time to commit yourself to learning something new; add your dog or cat to that resolution too.
 While you're committing time and effort to learning a new skill you can take time to help your pet learn a new trick or command.
 If you decide to take a class like photography, think about also signing up for a training course for your pet.
 Even if you have an older pet, it doesn't mean they can't learn new tricks.
 By making a commitment to help your pet learn something new, it will also help keep you motivated to stick with your new education.